MagicMirrorOrg/MagicMirror/README.md

 	<a href="https://snyk.io/test/github/MichMich/MagicMirror"><img src="https://snyk.io/test/github/MichMich/MagicMirror/badge.svg" alt="Known Vulnerabilities" data-canonical-src="https://snyk.io/test/github/MichMich/MagicMirror" style="max-width:100%;"></a>
 </p>

 **MagicMirror²** is an open source modular smart mirror platform.
 With a growing list of installable modules, the **MagicMirror²** allows you to convert your hallway or bathroom mirror into your personal assistant. **MagicMirror²** is built by the creator of [the original MagicMirror](http://michaelteeuw.nl/tagged/magicmirror) with the incredible help of a [growing community of contributors](https://github.com/MichMich/MagicMirror/graphs/contributors).

 MagicMirror² focuses on a modular plugin system and uses [Electron](http://electron.atom.io/) as an application wrapper.
 So no more web server or browser installs necessary!

-**NOTE:** This version is in currently in beta stage.
-Please use the master branch if you need a thoroughly tested version.

 ## Table Of Contents